-Which is the best solar controller for my system?
-MPPT or PWM?
+MPPT vs PWM: Which one is the best solar controller for my system?

-We have compiled a small amount of information that will hopefully help you to understand better what the difference is, and why you should choose an MPPT or a PWM type Solar Controller for your system.
+We have compiled a small amount of information that will hopefully help you to understand better what the difference is, and what type you should opt for in the MPPT vs PWM debate when it comes to your system.

 A solar charge controller is needed in virtually all solar power systems that utilise batteries.
 The job of the solar charge controller is to regulate the power going from the solar panels to the batteries.
 Overcharging batteries will at the least significantly reduce battery life and at worst damage the batteries to the point that they are unusable.